sfshaw/bootcamp357/mod1/README.md

 # Module 1: Environment Setup (Make, compilers, and executables)

-In this frist module we will cover setting up the development environment.
+In this first module we will cover setting up the development environment.

-## Evironment
+## Environment

 The main focus of CPE 357 is programming in the Unix environment.
 Unix is the ancient spiritual predecessor to Linux.
 Today, we call Linux and BSD-like (of which MacOS can be considered) operating systems "Unix-like".
-Some of the likeness is due to shared deisgn choices and the rest is "POSIX" compliance.
+Some of the likeness is due to shared design choices and the rest is "POSIX" compliance.
 POSIX is an old operating system standard that many OS's follow to varying degrees.
 When looking at manual pages, you might see a section like:

     CONFORMING TO
        POSIX.1-2001, POSIX.1-2008, C89, C99.